Miguel-LFCG/Pronote-stats/README.md

-# LFCG Pronote
+# LFCG Pronote 📚🔗

-LFCG Pronote is a Python-based project that aims to provide functionality related to Pronote, a web-based school management system.
-This project includes features such as data generation for the Baccalauréat (Bac) exams, Pronote API integration, and more.
+LFCG Pronote is a Python-based project designed to enhance the functionality of Pronote, a web-based school management system.
+This project includes features such as Baccalauréat (Bac) exam data generation, Pronote API integration, and more.

 ## Table of Contents